-Investors play a unique and critical role in the Pay for Success (PFS) movement, financing interventions to meaningfully improve lives.
+Investors play a unique and critical role in our work to finance interventions that meaningfully improve lives.
 Our projects span a range of issue areas, such as expanding access to economic opportunities, improving health outcomes, and alleviating homelessness.

 Catalytic capital refers to impact-first, often concessionary, capital within the impact investing spectrum.
-PFS projects are fundamentally impact-first and therefore typically deploy catalytic capital to scale effective interventions.
+Our projects are fundamentally impact-first and therefore typically deploy catalytic capital to scale effective interventions.

 Investors provide upfront growth capital for service providers.
 This access to flexible, multiyear funding enables providers to focus on program participants and deliver the highest quality interventions.
-The service providers in PFS projects have a track record of effectively delivering social programs with demonstrated impact.
-In the PFS development process, Social Finance performs deep due diligence on service providers, including an assessment of how well they can handle an infusion of scale capital.
+Our service provider partners have a track record of effectively delivering social programs with demonstrated impact.
+In the project development process, Social Finance performs deep due diligence on service providers, including an assessment of how well they can handle an infusion of scale capital.

 Investors are repaid their principal, plus a modest return, based on the results of the project.
 In many cases, there is an independent evaluator to validate the impact.
 To date, there have been several projects launched in the U.S. with different structures and investors, and many more are in development.

-Impact investing is a global movement with true momentum behind it, now representing over $715 billion in assets under management according to the latest market sizing data from the Global Impact Investing Network (GIIN).
-The impact market ranges from ESG strategies in public markets to private investments to PFS – together garnering support from more than 1,700 impact investors around the world including asset managers, foundations, banks, development finance institutions, family offices, pension funds, insurance companies, and others.
-Within this broad spectrum of asset classes, our PFS work represents a uniquely high-impact investment that makes an optimal complement to traditional impact portfolios.
+Impact investing is a global movement with true momentum behind it, now representing more than $715 billion in assets under management, according to the Global Impact Investing Network (GIIN).
+The impact market ranges from ESG strategies in public markets to private investments to outcomes-based funding—together garnering support from more than 1,700 impact investors around the world, including asset managers, foundations, banks, development finance institutions, family offices, pension funds, insurance companies, and others.
+Within this broad spectrum of asset classes, our work represents a uniquely high-impact investment that can complement traditional impact portfolios.

 Investing With Social Finance